 How Many Calories Do You Need to Gain Weight?

 When you use the calculator, it will ask you to choose an activity level that best represents your lifestyle.
 Be honest!
-If you say you're very active and you're not, the extra calories per day the calculator will give you can easily end up as fat instead of muscle.
+If you say you're very active and you're not, it's not going to help you gain quality muscular weight.